 The university supports personnel and student participation in programs to prevent the abuse of drugs, controlled substances, tobacco, and alcohol.
+Educational training programs, health information, preliminary evaluations, and counseling for possible referral for outside medical assistance are available.
 The university's Substance Abuse Prevention Services provides confidential assistance with drug and alcohol abuse problems.
-Persons aware of university students or employees who are experiencing substance abuse problems are encouraged to consult with a BYU counselor or a police officer.
+Persons aware of university students or employees who are experiencing substance abuse problems are encouraged to consult with a BYU counselor or police officer.
+To report drug or alcohol abuse public safety concerns please contact MPD.
+Individuals may also contact the Honor Code office to report BYU policy violations.

 Educational training programs, health information, preliminary evaluations, and counseling for possible referral for outside medical assistance are available.
 Contact any of the offices listed to the right for assistance with drug or alcohol abuse.
 Counselors in these offices are experienced professionals.
 They offer support for students in an atmosphere of understanding and confidentiality.
-Several independent off-campus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.
+Persons aware of university students or employees who are experiencing substance abuse problems are encouraged to consult with a BYU counselor.
+Several independent offcampus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.
+To report drug- or alcoholabuse-related public safety concerns, please contact MPD.
+Individuals may also contact the Honor Code Office to report BYU policy violations.